ON SALE NOW

-A riveting, nuanced portrait of unforgettable characters thrown together by chance and DNA, this is a story of nature, nurture, and coming to terms with one's true inheritance.
+A riveting, nuanced memoir of unforgettable characters thrown together by chance and DNA, this is a story of nature, nurture, and coming to terms with one's true inheritance.

 What is a “normal family,” and how do you go about making one?
 Chrysta Bilton’s magnetic, larger-than-life mother, Debra, yearned to have a child, but as a single gay woman in 1980s California, she had few options.
 Until one day, while getting her hair done in a Beverly Hills salon, she met a man and instantly knew he was the one she’d been looking for.
 Beautiful, athletic, artistic, and from a well-to-do family, Jeffrey Harrison appeared to be Debra’s ideal sperm donor.

 A verbal agreement, a couple of thousand in cash, and a few squirts of a turkey baster later, and Chrysta was conceived.
 Over the years, Jeffrey would make regular appearances at the family home, which grew to include Chrysta’s baby sister.
 But how much did Debra really know about the man she’d chosen to father her daughters?
 And as a single mother torn between ferocious independence and abject dependence—on other women, alcohol, drugs, and the adrenaline of get-rich-quick schemes—what secrets of her own was she keeping?